 Step 3 - Website Structure

-In addition to SEO, make sure you have Google Sitemaps and register these with Google Search Console.
+Besides SEO, make sure you have Google Sitemaps and register these with Google Search Console.

-If you are on WordPress there are plenty of free plugins available to implement this step, Google Search Console is a free service from Google whereby you can register and submit your sitemap, which again has a positive impact on the speed and accuracy with which your website is indexed.
+If you are on WordPress, there are plenty of free plugins available to implement this step, Google Search Console is a free service from Google whereby you can register and submit your sitemap, which again has a positive impact on the speed and accuracy with which your website is indexed.

-Additionally, you need to make sure your site is secure (if you are collecting customer data) and that it is loading fast, delays in page loading are another factor that is often attributed to poor conversion rates.
+You need to make sure your site is secure (if you are collecting customer data) and that it is loading fast, delays in page loading are another factor that is often attributed to poor conversion rates.

-Remember, you only have a few seconds of your visitor’s attention so it is imperative you make the process of them converting as seamless as possible.
-Anything in the way, such as a slow-loading page or a lack of important information when and where it is needed are the conversion equivalent to barricading the checkout area in your store and making it super difficult for customers to get through to pay.
+Remember, you only have a few seconds of your visitor's attention so it is imperative you make the process of them converting as seamless as possible.
+Anything in the way, such as a slow-loading page or a lack of important information when and where it is needed is the conversion equivalent to barricading the checkout area in your store and making it super difficult for customers to get through to pay.

 Step 4 - Leverage the Data

-You can set up goal conversions, so for example, if you are looking to get people to sign up for a webinar, you could measure the number of people who get to the page, then the number of people who complete the form but don’t sign up, and finally, the big goal conversions of signups.
+You can set up goal conversions, so, for example, if you are looking to get people to sign up for a webinar, you could measure the number of people who get to the page, then the number of people who complete the form but don’t sign up, and finally, the big goal conversions of sign-ups.